 Frugal Living Tips

-By now you know many of the benefits frugality brings.
+By now, you probably know many of the benefits frugality brings.

 You also know some of the challenges.

-You apply the ones with the most impact.
-Pareto’s law states that about 80% of the outcomes come from 20% of the causes.
+You apply the ones that will have the greatest impact.
+As Pareto’s law states, with the greatest impact.
+Pareto’s law states that about 80% of the outcomes should come from 20% of the causes.
 Like Pareto’s law, you’ll focus on the frugal living tactics bringing you the most impact.